Written by Starshipit

 You’ll need to check which marketplaces you currently sell through then find or register the IOSS numbers for each one.
 This includes your own store if you sell directly from your website.

-Once you have these you can set them up in Starshipit by following the steps outlined above.
+Once you have your IOSS numbers you can set them up in Starshipit by following the steps outlined above.
 These IOSS numbers will only be added to orders going into the EU so won’t be transmitted on your domestic orders or orders being sent to countries outside the EU.

 Frequently asked questions